Caring For Your Shears

 Regular Sharpening: We recommend that you have your shears sharpened every 90 days.
 This will assure that you are always giving a clean cut, with the least amount of effort and will extend the life of your shears.
 Remember, poor quality shears will get dull faster and need to be sharpened more often, in addition shears used in high-volume salons will need more regular maintenance.
 Remember, only the Diamond Rose Shears Superior Sharpening System will return your scissors to factory specification.

-Call or e-mail me to have your shears sharpened.
+Call or text or email today for an appointment to have your shears sharpened.

 I look forward to speaking with you!